Prerequisites: Grade of C or better in CS 310 and STAT 344.

-Goals: Critical Thinking; Model Selection and Predictive Analytics Using Cross-Validation; Meaningful (size and scope) Data Mining Applications (to find novel and useful patterns); Experimental Design, Metrics and Performance Evaluation; Theory vs. Practice.
+Goals: Critical Thinking (look for Pitfalls); Model Selection and Predictive Analytics Using Cross-Validation and Training; Meaningful (size and scope) Data Mining Application (to find useful patterns); Experimental Design, Metrics and Performance Evaluation; Theory vs. Practice.

 Complementary Textbook 4: A. Rajaraman, J. Leskovec, and J. D. Ullman, Mining of Massive Datasets (2nd ed.), Cambridge University Press, 2014. http://infolab.stanford.edu/~ullman/mmds/book.pdf

 UCI Machine Learning Repository is a repository of databases and data generators that are used by the machine learning community for the empirical analysis of machine learning algorithms. http://archive.ics.uci.edu/ml/

 Kaggle is the home of data science and data mining competitions. http://www.kaggle.com/

 MALLET is a Java-based package for statistical natural language processing, document classification, clustering, topic modeling, information extraction, and other machine learning applications to text. http://mallet.cs.umass.edu/

 R – Programming language for statistical computing and graphics. http://en.wikipedia.org/wiki/R_%28programming_language%29 and http://www.r-project.org/